HOW TO STAND UP FOR YOURSELF

 Why do I struggle to stand up for myself?

-- A learned belief that your needs are not as important as others (this may even be totally unconscious).
+- A learned belief that our needs are not as important as others (this may even be totally unconscious)

-- Your needs being overlooked while you were growing up.
+- Our needs were overlooked while we were growing up

-- Growing up with very strict parents who did not hear your voice, resulting in an instinctive need to suppress your wants and needs.
+- Growing up with very strict parents who did not hear our voice, resulting in an instinctive need to suppress our wants and needs

 The good news is, there are lots of small practices and skills we can teach ourselves to put a stop to submissive behaviour, build self-confidence and start standing up for ourselves!